flowerinthenight/lsdy/README.md

 PR's are welcome!

 - [x] Handling data tabulation for fullwidth characters (i.e. Japanese, Chinese, etc.) - use [tablewriter](https://github.com/olekukonko/tablewriter)
-- [ ] Better handling of JSON, maps, and base64-encoded(?) values in cells
+- [ ] Better handling of JSON, map values in cells
+- [x] Better of base64-encoded values in cells - added with the `--decb64` flag
 - [ ] Query secondary indeces
 - [ ] Support for other sort key types
 - [ ] Config file support